kekse1/v3/README.md

 ... utilizing the '#' hash/fragment of the URL, there's no necessity of reloading everything to navigate through all the pages.

-I also didn't forgot about '.txt' files, not only '.html'.
-For the last doc-type, it wasn't possible to embed `<script>` or `<style>` tags, so I manually filtered them out, to bring them to live on my own.
+I also didn't forgot about `.txt` files beneath `.html`.. for the last doc-type, it wasn't possible to embed `<script>` or `<style>` tags, so I manually filtered them out, to bring them to live on my own.